-This edition was published by ROC on October 6, 2015 and has 336 pages.
+This urban fantasy that was published by ROC on October 6, 2015 and has 336 pages.

 Seventh (and, I think, last) in the Remy Chandler urban fantasy series about a rogue seraphim who works as a private eye in Boston with this story taking up in the middle of the ending events in Walking in the Midst of Fire, 6.

 One of the things I’ve enjoyed about this series is how easygoing God is.
 He shows up and chats, asks for help, enjoys his chicken fingers.
 As for those angels of His…hmph… You’d think His angels would support God’s Will, but it seems God must have given those angels Free Will just as He gave it to those pathetic humans.

 Linda adapts amazingly well to the truth about Remy.
 And a good thing since life quickly goes downhill with Remy dying and the Bone Masters insisting upon fulfilling their contract.
 Squire provides some fun in this with his incessant appetite.
 He’s been a figure of humor for me, but in A Deafening Silence in Heaven, his past comes out and pulls me right up.
 I’m wondering if Sniegoski intends a series based on what happened to Squire and his people.